 Once your amazing program is in place, make sure your staff is actually using it.
 Wellness incentives are effective!
 Therefore, consider offering awards for employee participation.
 Encourage staff to get involved by offering a prize for those who take classes.
 Create a game to see who meditates the most minutes a month or walks the furthest.

-Have a plan to communicate your program and its benefits to your employees.
+Now that you've got some solid ideas for a stress management program in the workplace, build a plan to communicate your program and its benefits to your employees.
 Using your intranet, newsletters, direct emails, and meeting announcements can help get the word out.
 As you roll out your employee stress management solution, continue to survey your staff and observe their stress levels dropping dramatically.

 For more tips on creating mental health initiatives at your company, check out this article.